jaidenamari/nectar-flow-finance/about.md

 I started this website in early 2025 to document my own journey towards financial freedom, as well as the trials and tribulations of learning Finance from the ground up.
 For example my experience trying to learn how to [pay off debt](https://nectarflowfinance.com/debt%20management/2025/03/26/debt-payoff-strategies.html).
 It seemed valuable to share my insights and tips on personal finance, budgeting, investing and making money.

-I have a background in tech with a Bachelors of Science in Cybersecurity, and I work as a Security Engineer and Operations Architect at a small startup called [Lunarbyte](lunarbyte.io).
+I have a background in tech with a Bachelors of Science in Cybersecurity, and I work as a Security Engineer and Operations Architect at a small company in Seattle.
 I build the technical infrastructure for startups and small business and I'm passionate about helping founders launch their ideas, and make sustainable products.

 I went from living off grid with an income of about 9k per year to having a full time tech job after completing my degree.
 My low income made me a wizard and being frugal, and spending my income wisely.
 This shift immediately made me aware of how little I knew about finance.
 However, as a gardener I knew a thing or too about planning for the future, and putting back food for the winter.
 I may not have a finance background, but I am deeply rooted in the natural world, while also being very proficient in the digital world.